Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Simulation study

 \subsection{Type I error control and power}

 The results from all simulations can be found in Table \ref{tab:simP}, which shows the percentage of rejected hypothesis tests for both the individual tests and global tests, respectively.
-We see that for the Constant, Random, and Spatial surfaces, we are able to recover $\alpha = 0.05$ type I error probabilities.
+Note that these results are for hypotheses in terms of $\theta(R_\delta)$, not $\tau(\boldsymbol{b})$.
+Estimation of $\tau(\boldsymbol{b})$ requires finding the MSE-optimal smoothing parameter for the intensity surface estimation at all boundaries of interest, including null streets, and is therefore computationally prohibitive to run on such a large scale over 1000 simulations.
+We see that for the Constant, Random, and Spatial surfaces, we are able to recover $\alpha = 0.05$ type I error rates.
 The Spatial surface is somewhat more challenging and leads to slightly inflated type I error rates for larger buffer widths, while maintaining type I error control at smaller buffer widths.
-Overall, this shows that the proposed approach is indeed able to provide valid inference even in settings with differential outcome levels on either side of the boundary.
+In terms of the global test, both statistics perform relatively well, though the maximum statistic is somewhat more robust with smaller type I error rates in the Spatial surface setting.
+Overall, this shows that the proposed approach is indeed able to provide valid inference even in settings with differential outcome levels on either side of the boundary, i.e., when assumption 2a is violated.
+In this setting, violations of assumption 2a occur in a similar manner across the city, and therefore assumption 3 holds and we obtain valid inference.
 In the Precinct Effect scenario, the null hypothesis is not true, and we see that our approach has high power to detect these differences across precincts.
 The power is slightly below 1 for the individual tests and this is because some precincts have very small differences in counts from their neighboring precincts.
-The global test does not suffer from this issue as it uses the maximum of the test statistics over all precinct boundaries, which leads to a large effect in this scenario and a power of 1.
+The global test does not suffer from this issue as it uses either the average or maximum of the test statistics over all precinct boundaries, leading to a power of 1.
+Additionally, in Supplementary Materials Section 8 we run additional simulation studies with reduced sample sizes and obtain similar results.